February 23, 2011

 Method:

-1. In a skillet melt butter and saute onion until golden brown.
-Add turmeric, stir well and continue sauteing for another 3-5 minutes on medium heat.
+1. In a skillet, melt the butter and sauté the onion until golden.
+Add the turmeric, stir well, and continue cooking for another 3-5 minutes over medium heat.
 Set aside to cool.

-2. In a bowl combine beef, onion, salt and pepper.
-Mix thoroughly with your hand and shape into tiny balls.
+2. In a bowl, combine the ground beef, the cooled sauteed onion, salt, and pepper.
+Mix thoroughly with your hands and shape into tiny balls.
 Set aside.

-3. In a large soup pot place chickpeas and add 6-8 cups of water, bring to a boil on medium heat.
-Lower the heat and cook until chickpeas are soft and tender.
+3. In a large soup pot, add the chickpeas and 6-8 cups of water.
+Bring to a boil over medium heat, lower the heat, and cook until chickpeas are soft and tender.

-4. Add rice and cook for another 10-15 minutes.
-Add more water if necessary.
+4. Add the rice to the pot, and cook for another 10-15 minutes.
+Add more water if needed.

-7. In a small bowl, whisk together egg yolk, 2 tablespoons of yogurt and 1-2 tablespoons of flour.
+7. In a small bowl, whisk together egg yolk, 2 tablespoons of yogurt, and the flour.

-8. Combine the egg mixture with the remaining yogurt and mix thoroughly.
+8. Mix the egg mixture with the rest of the yogurt until smooth.

-9. Add the yogurt to the soup, stir well and cook on low heat for 30-40 minutes.
+9. Slowly add the yogurt mixture to the pot, stirring continuously.
+Cook on low heat for 30-40 minutes.
 Taste and adjust seasoning.

-10. For the topping, heat oil in a small pan, saute onion until golden brown on medium heat, add garlic and mint, saute for another 2-3 minutes.
-Careful, garlic burns easily!
+10. In a small pan, heat a little oil and saute the sliced onion until golden brown.
+Add garlic and mint, cook for another 2-3 minutes.
+(Be careful, garlic burns quickly!)

-To serve, ladle the soup into a deep serving dish and garnish with the fried onion mixture.
+To serve, ladle the soup into a deep serving dish and garnish generously with the fried onion-garlic-mint mixture.

 Enjoy!